engineertrooper/VSCode-Extensions-Packages/README.md

 ## How to Use?

-0. VSCode has the feature to install, disable and activate extensions via a ```extensions.json```.
+0. VSCode has the feature to install, disable and enable extensions via a ```extensions.json```.
 With that it is easier to change the workspace to  correct settings of the project. ([More information](https://code.visualstudio.com/docs/editor/extension-marketplace#_workspace-recommended-extensions))

 1. Place an ```extensions.json``` inside your ```.vscode``` directory.
 If there is no directory inside your current project, add the directory.
 (Make sure to write the ``` . ``` as well!)